 - whether the policies covered risks people typically insure and if there was a legitimate business reason for buying insurance through a captive.

 Insight: The IRS continues its efforts to crack down on captive insurance arrangements that it views as abusive.
 The Caylor Land case follows in the line of recent Tax Court cases, such as Avrahami v Commissioner, finding that the captive insurance arrangement at issue did not provide “insurance” within the meaning of the Internal Revenue Code.
 The case demonstrates why taxpayers with captive insurance arrangements should consult with an independent, competent tax attorney for a review of their compliance with the governing statutory provisions.

-The notice also adjusted petitioner’s gross income to include the $36,830 distribution reported by Fidelity on Form 1099-R and imposed $3,683 of additional tax for an early distribution, pursuant to section 72(t).
+The notice also adjusted the petitioner’s gross income to include the $36,830 distribution reported by Fidelity on Form 1099-R and imposed $3,683 of additional tax for early distribution, pursuant to section 72(t).

 The signature blocks for the notices of deficiency for taxable years 2012, 2013, and 2014 each state identically “Commissioner By Christine L. Davis, Program Manager, Return Integrity and Compliance Services, Integrity and Verification Operation” and include the signature of Christine L. Davis.

 Petitioner chose not to testify at the trial, pleading the Fifth Amendment in response to respondent’s questions.

 - Whether the notices of deficiency are valid;

 - Whether petitioner had unreported gross income for taxable years 2013 and 2014 as respondent determined; and